firebitsbr/fraud-detection-neuromorphic/docs/PRODUCTION_GUIDE.md

 ---

-## Dia a Dia do Especialista em AI
+## Dia to Dia from the Especialista in AI

 ### Sprint 1-4: Integração (Mês 1-3)